vivyles/ansible-config-mgt/README.md

 # ansible-config-mgt

-# begining of something beautiful
+# begining of something nice